iSOLveIT/protege_owl/_sources/index.rst.txt

 select Reply.
 Add a comment like: I agree, ChicagoPizza is awesome and deserves its own class.

-Let’s address this comment by creating a new subclass of NamedPizza.
+Let's address this comment by creating a new subclass of NamedPizza.
 Select NamedPizza in the Class Hierarchy view.
 Note the icon in the upper right corner of this view that looks similar to this: O+.
 When you hover over this icon it should say Create.
 You can use this icon to